ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 greatest version of the label present in a number of subsequent distinguished log entries.

-The `inclusion` field contains an inclusion proof for all of the log tree leaves where either a search proof was provided in `CombinedTreeProof.prefix_proofs` or the prefix tree root hash was provided directly in `CombinedTreeProof.prefix_roots`.
-If the user advertised a previously observed tree size in `last`, the proof in `inclusion` also functions as a consistency proof.

 Users verify a MonitorResponse by following these steps:

 1. Verify that the number of entries in `label_versions` is equal to the number